umbopepato/rollup-plugin-postcss-lit/README.md

 ## Usage

 Add `postcssLit` plugin _after_ `postcss`.
-This wraps PostCSS-processed styles in LitElement's `css` template literal tag so you can import them directly in your components.
+This wraps PostCSSed styles in Lit's `css` template literal tag, so you can import them directly in your components.

 ```javascript
 // rollup.config.js